 Klipper is an open-source 3D printer firmware that’s developed for high-speed 3D printing.
 It utilizes an additional single-board computer for extra features and improved print quality at fast print speeds.

-Klipper firmware is swiftly gaining popularity in the 3D printing community because of its improved feature set compared to other firmware.
+Klipper firmware is swiftly gaining popularity in the 3D printing community because of its improved feature set compared.
 It stands out as a viable alternative to Marlin and the barrier to entry is lowering as we speak.
 With off-the-shelf solutions like firmware pads and 3D printers with Klipper, there’s little reason anymore to not use Klipper.

 In this article, we’ll go over the ins-n-outs of Klipper firmware.
-We’ll take a look at the workings of Klipper, its various benefits and drawbacks, and understand if it’s the right fit for your 3D printer or not.
+We’ll take a look at its workings, its various benefits and drawbacks, and help you figure out if it’s the right fit for your 3D printer.

 Let’s Klip it up!